zulip/zulip/README.dev.md

 When you save changes they will be synced automatically to the Zulip dev environment on the virtual machine/container.

-The dev server will automatically restart itself when you make changes to everything except queue workers.
+The Zulip server will automatically restart itself when you make changes to everything except [queue workers](https://zulip.readthedocs.io/en/latest/queuing.html).
 So, to see your changes all you usually have to do is reload your browser.

 Don't forget to read through the [code style guidelines](https://zulip.readthedocs.io/en/latest/code-style.html#general) for